adhes14/otel_ai/README.md

 *   **Model Cost Manager:** Full sub-view (`/settings/model-costs`) supporting rate creation, deletion, and inline edits.
 A status warning `⚠️ Cost not configured` badge alerts users to $0.00 rate models discovered via OTel telemetry.
 *   **Raw Telemetry Log Viewer:** A dedicated view (`/telemetry`) to browse intercepted raw telemetry logs (OTel traces) with an interactive JSON tree viewer, copy the raw JSON payload to the clipboard, or delete individual traces via a safety confirmation modal.
 *   **Conversation Export System:** In-header actions allowing copying a structured Markdown report of the session (adhering to active model filter pills) directly to the clipboard, or printing/saving as PDF using a print media-optimized stylesheet.
-*   **System Settings & Maintenance:** Dedicated configuration panel (`/settings`) showing the local database file size (auto-refreshable) and allowing purging of raw telemetry logs older than `N` days (with a safety confirmation modal), as well as rebuilding all derived conversation and span data from historical raw telemetry logs.
+*   **System Settings & Maintenance:** Dedicated configuration panel (`/settings`) showing the local database file size (auto-refreshable) and allowing purging of raw telemetry logs older than `N` days, cleaning up telemetry records with zero token consumption (both with safety confirmation modals), as well as rebuilding all derived conversation and span data from historical raw telemetry logs.

 ---